freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 780.1

-Take a look all the data in your table again to make sure there's no more issues.
+Take a look at all the data in your table again to make sure there's no more issues.

 #### HINTS